Pepe-57/esp-cf/README.md

 # ESP-OS
-An operating system that is designed to run on ESP8266s or ESP32s.
+An operating system that is designed to run on ESP8266s.
 Written in MicroPython.

 ### !THE CURRENT VERSION IS UNDER DEVELOPMENT.
 THIS IS NOT THE FINAL VERSION.
 IT CAN BE BUGGY!
 ## Applications: